Where to Stay in Miami: 10 Best Areas

 Key Biscayne also boasts two beautiful national parks.
-Crandon Park is a large open space on the North end of the island with a family amusement center with plenty for the kids to do and outdoor sports and activities for all.
+The family-friendly Crandon Park is a large open space on the North end of the island with a family amusement center with plenty for the kids to do and outdoor sports and activities for all.
 There’s also a nature center where you can learn all about the local ecology.
 You can also check out the Nature Center.

 Key Biscayne’s other national park is Bill Baggs Cape Florida State Park, with some excellent Beach walks and the distinctive lighthouse.

 At Key Biscayne, Miami’s local authorities have made efforts to control the rampant development seen in other parts of Florida, and these have been quite successful.
 Consequently, there are just a few hotels, but lots of good apartment rentals here that will suit most budgets.

 Stay in Key Biscayne if you want a chilled and relaxed environment; you don’t want to stay in the city; you’re traveling with family; you want beautiful tropical beaches.

 Best places to stay in Miami Key Biscayne